amanhooda98/AWS_Data_Analytics_Pipeline/readme.md

 1.Create a quickstart Databricks stack on AWS.
 2.The data files in parquet format have been stored in the S3-bucket.
 3.Initiate creation of a new Single node Compute cluster from Databricks.
+4.Create a new database and schema on snowflake to store the data.
 4.This jupyter notebook contains the transformations steps and explanations:

 ```bash